Steel: Definitions and related materials

-The carbon content of steel is between 0.002% and 2.14% by weight for plain carbon steel (iron-carbon alloys).
-Too little carbon content leaves (pure) iron quite soft, ductile, and weak.
-Carbon contents higher than those of steel make a brittle alloy commonly called pig iron.
+The carbon content of steel is between 0.02% and 2.14% by weight for plain carbon steel (iron-carbon alloys).
 Alloy steel is steel to which other alloying elements have been intentionally added to modify the characteristics of steel.
 Common alloying elements include: manganese, nickel, chromium, molybdenum, boron, titanium, vanadium, tungsten, cobalt, and niobium.
-Additional elements, most frequently considered undesirable, are also important in steel: phosphorus, sulfur, silicon, and traces of oxygen, nitrogen, and copper.
+Additional elements, most frequently considered undesirable, are also important in steel: phosphorus, sulphur, silicon, and traces of oxygen, nitrogen, and copper.

-Plain carbon-iron alloys with a higher than 2.1% carbon content are known as cast iron.
+Plain iron–carbon alloys with a higher than 2.1% carbon content are known as cast iron.
 With modern steelmaking techniques such as powder metal forming, it is possible to make very high-carbon (and other alloy material) steels, but such are not common.
 Cast iron is not malleable even when hot, but it can be formed by casting as it has a lower melting point than steel and good castability properties.
 Certain compositions of cast iron, while retaining the economies of melting and casting, can be heat treated after casting to make malleable iron or ductile iron objects.
-Steel is distinguishable from wrought iron (now largely obsolete), which may contain a small amount of carbon but large amounts of slag.
+Steel is distinguishable from wrought iron (now largely obsolete), which may contain a small amount of carbon A (<0.1 %) but large amounts of slag (around 1–2%).